Big Horn Expedition: Battle of Powder River

 Reynolds's command withdrew about 21 mi south that afternoon and evening, crossing and recrossing the frozen Powder River when necessary, up the river to the confluence of the Powder and Lodge Pole Creek, arriving there after 9:00 p.m. in an exhausted condition.
 However, General Crook was not there as he had camped over 10 mi to the northeast and had failed to inform Reynolds of his new location.

-Although the Indians suffered only two to three killed and one to three wounded during the battle, they lost most of their property and, in the words of the Cheyenne warrior Wooden Leg, were "rendered very poor."
+Although the Indians suffered only two to three killed and one to three wounded during the battle, they lost most of their property and in the words of the Cheyenne warrior Wooden Leg were "rendered very poor."
 The people walked several days to reach the Oglala Sioux village of Crazy Horse farther north near the Little Powder River, where they were given shelter and food.
-On the way, several Cheyenne froze to death.
-The army stated that the village consisted of about 104 lodges, including tipis and wikiups, while Cheyenne accounts said the village had about 40-65 tipis, and about 50 other structures.
+On the way, several Cheyenne people froze to death.
+The army stated that the village consisted of about 104 lodges, including tipis and wikiups, while Cheyenne accounts said the village had about 40-65 tipis and about 50 other structures.
 Therefore, around a hundred total structures made up the Indian village that day.
-The number of warriors involved in the battle numbered between 100 and 250, while there were about 379 U. S. soldiers and civilians present.
+The number of warriors involved in the battle numbered between 100 and 250, while there were about 384 U.S. soldiers and civilians present.